 Written by: Marian Vermeulen

 Tibur (modern day Tivoli) stands on a naturally defensible hilltop in the lush central region of Italy.
 It is therefore unsurprising that the area is among the oldest sites of human settlement in the Italian peninsula.
 Activity there dates back to around 1300 B.C..
 During Etruscan domination of Italy, Tibur was a Sabine city.
-It was conquered by Rome in 338 B.C., Rome did not grant it citizenship until 90 B.C..
+It was conquered by Rome in 338 B.C., but Rome did not grant it citizenship until 90 B.C..
 It became a popular resort for Rome’s elite, a pleasant countryside escape after the stuffy, smelly streets of Rome.
 It boasted ornate villas belonging to many famous individuals, including Maecenas, Augustus, and the poet Horace.

 By far its most famous villa, however, is the stunning residence of Emperor Hadrian.
-It consists almost 120 hectares of sprawling building complexes with themes and styles from around the world.
+It consists of almost 120 hectares of sprawling building complexes with themes and styles from around the world.
 Around 128 A.D., Hadrian made the spectacular villa his primary residence.
 Today, almost forty hectares of Emperor Hadrian’s splendid villa is available to visit.
 It is a testament to the vision of Hadrian, a man enraptured by travel and foreign cultures and fascinated by architecture.
 For anyone visiting Italy, Hadrian’s Villa is a worthy inclusion on an itinerary.

 A Devoted Heir

 In early spring of 138 A.D., Titus Aelius Hadrianus Antoninus, a middle-aged senator of high honor and virtue, held vigil by the bedside of the ailing Emperor Hadrian.
 The sickly emperor had adopted Antoninus as his official son and heir.
 All understood that he was essentially a placeholder.
 He was to ensure succession of Hadrian’s favorite, a boy who would become the great philosopher Emperor, Marcus Aurelius.
 Yet despite the utilitarian nature of his position, Antonius seems to have developed familial loyalty and affection for Hadrian.
-Romans took adoption very and family ties very seriously.
+Romans took adoption and family ties very seriously.
 As he found himself unable to find any relief from wracking pain, Hadrian became unpredictable and angry.
 He begged and threatened his servants to provide him the means to commit suicide.

 When the distraught servants sent word to Antoninus, he immediately left Rome and went to Hadrian’s side.
 With tearful entreaties, he pleaded with his new father not to do himself any harm.
 Antoninus spent the next several months alternating his time between running the affairs of the Empire and attending to Hadrian.
 Hadrian still experienced moments of excruciating pain and a desire for death.
 He even commanded a doctor to poison him once, but rather than acquiesce, the unhappy doctor committed suicide himself.
 Eventually Hadrian seems to have regretted his actions and to have abandoned his attempts.
 He wrote to Antoninus in reassurance, apologizing for the distress he had caused him.